-Our ordinary shares have been approved for listing on The NASDAQ Global Market under the symbol "ASND."
+We anticipate that the ADSs will be approved for listing on The NASDAQ Global Market under the symbol "ASND."

-Before this offering, there has been no public market for our ordinary shares.
+Before this offering, there has been no public market for our ordinary shares or ADSs.
 The initial public offering price will be determined through negotiations between us and the representatives.
 In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price are

-- the valuation multiples of publicly traded companies that the representatives believe to be comparable to us, - · our financial information, - the history of, and the prospects for, our company and the industry in which we compete, - · an assessment of our management, its past and present operations, and the prospects for, and timing of, our future revenues, - the present state of our development, and - the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.
+- the valuation multiples of publicly traded companies that the representatives believe to be comparable to us, - our financial information, - · the history of, and the prospects for, our company and the industry in which we compete, - · an assessment of our management, its past and present operations, and the prospects for, and timing of, our future revenues, - · the present state of our development, and - · the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.

-An active trading market for the shares may not develop.
-It is also possible that after the offering the shares will not trade in the public market at or above the initial public offering price.
+An active trading market for the ADSs may not develop.
+It is also possible that after the offering the ADSs will not trade in the public market at or above the initial public offering price.

-The underwriters do not expect to sell more than 5% of the shares in the aggregate to accounts over which they exercise discretionary authority.
+The underwriters do not expect to sell more than 5% of the ADSs in the aggregate to accounts over which they exercise discretionary authority.